 Code of Conduct – The Office of Financial Aid at ICOM adheres to NASFAA’s Code of Conduct.

 College Financing Plan (Shopping Sheet) – ICOM is committed to being transparent about our cost and the aid available to students to meet those costs.
 ICOM’s tuition and fees are posted to our website and an email is sent to students with this information in the spring prior to fall start dates.
-The types of aid available are covered on interview day, accepted students day, and on our website.
+The types of aid available are covered through in-person student presentations and on our website.
 Additionally, ICOM’s Office of Financial Aid staff is available to meet individually with prospective or current student to discuss costs and aid.
-ICOM provides personalized financial aid information to students via our Student Portal.
-Questions can be answered by the Office of Financial Aid at 208.795.4286 or nmcmillin@icom.edu.
+ICOM provides personalized financial aid information to students via our Sonis Student Portal.
+Questions can be answered by the Office of Financial Aid at 208.795.4286 or financialaid@icom.edu.

 Student Loan Information (published by U.S. Department of Education)

-- Student Loan Default Rates – A cohort default rate (CDR) is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1st to September 30th, and default or meet other specified conditions prior to the end of the second following fiscal year.
-Since ICOM does not currently participate in Federal Aid programs, we do not have a Student Loan Default Rate.
+• Student Loan Default Rates – A cohort default rate (CDR) is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1st to September 30th, and default or meet other specified conditions prior to the end of the second following fiscal year.
+Since ICOM has only had federal student loan eligibility for a few years, we do not have a Student Loan Default Rate yet.

-- Private Education Loan Disclosures (Including Self-Certification Form) – Information concerning Private Education Loans (i.e. Alternative Loans) and the process for applying for one may be found on our website.
-Please keep in mind the terms and conditions of federal loans may be more favorable than the provisions of the private education loans and our office would recommend considering utilizing full federal loan eligibility (once available) prior to considering the use of a private education loan to finance their education.
-Questions can be answered by the Office of Financial Aid at 208.795.4286 or nmcmillin@icom.edu.
+• Private Education Loan Disclosures (Including Self-Certification Form) – Information concerning Private Education Loans (i.e. Alternative Loans) and the process for applying for one may be found on our website.
+Please keep in mind the terms and conditions of federal loans may be more favorable than the provisions of the private education loans and our office would recommend reviewing the interest rates, origination fees, and repayment options available through each loan type.
+Questions can be answered by the Office of Financial Aid at 208.795.4286 or financialaid@icom.edu.
 Please note: ICOM does not participate in a Preferred Lender Arrangement.

 U.S. Department of Education